 We continue to be guided by the trail manager, the City of Greater Geelong (CoGG), on where our environmental efforts need to be directed.
 At the instigation of CoGG we recently planted out a small area near Kildorary St. Moolap, so that less mowing was required in the area.
 Safety for trail and road users is also a consideration when selecting plants for trail entry points near adjacent roadways.
 On the subject of safety please also keep an eye out for snakes moving about when taking the daily walk or ride!

 We continue to enjoy the friendships and our morning teas where the problems of the world are discussed and solved over a ‘cuppa.’

 Lone Pine Tree at RSL site

-Adjacent to the site there is now a shelter from the weather, picnic tables seats and a water fountain, all provided by City of Greater Geelong for users of the trail, together with signage telling of the history of this former rail siding.
+Fred Cook OAM from the Friends of the Bellarine Rail Trail volunteer group, and Wally Gee from the Ocean Grove Barwon Heads RSL, are shown in the photo paying respect to those who have served in our armed forces.
+Adjacent to the site there is now a shelter from the weather, picnic tables, seats and a water fountain, all provided by City of Greater Geelong for users of the trail, together with signage telling of the history of this former rail siding.